Business 5 de September - Read on 10 min

 Investment: Here, it is important to look at the investment not only financially, but also as the time needed to correct the issue, the level of expertise of the team needed to act on the demand and, obviously, the equivalent budget needed to correct it.

-This approach is important considering that large tech companies have accustomed their users to a level of usability that the rest of the market must somehow keep up with.
-More and more users are able to find what they want, when they want it and with the best fit as quickly as possible.
+This approach is essential, considering that large tech companies have accustomed their users to a level of usability that the rest of the market must keep up with.
+More and more users can find what they want, when they want it, and with the best fit as quickly as possible.

 This is also the conclusion we found when talking to Miik, a Canadian women’s fashion e-commerce, that is using our Size & Fit Advisor.

-For them, as much as their online service answers questions quickly, if they take a while, customers can very easily go to another store that immediately delivers a similar product with the desired information at the time that the person wants it.
+For them, as much as their online service answers questions quickly if it takes a while, customers can very easily go to another store that immediately delivers a similar product with the desired information when the person wants it.

 Watch the full video of their Success Story below: